 There’s something magical about watching life flourish before your eyes.
 That sounds cliché but it’s so true.
 There’s a special sense of achievement gained from seeing your floral creations come to life.

 Gardening is this nexus of creative expression, technical ability and patience.
 As such, taking up gardening as a hobby can improve your creative thinking and patience, making you less stressed in your day-to-day life.

-If we’ve piqued your interest in gardening, but you don’t how to get started, check out this beginner's guide and these expert tips for beginners.
+If we’ve piqued your interest in gardening, but you don’t how to get started, check out this beginner's guide and these indoor gardening tips.
 If you still need a bit of convincing, check out this more in-depth look at the benefits of gardening.